Rutwik99/Web-Scraper/README.md

-# Amazon Bestsellers Books Web Scraper
+# Bestsellers Books Web Scraper

 This Python script scrapes data from the Amazon Best Sellers Books section and exports it to a CSV file.
 The script retrieves information such as book names, authors, prices, ratings, and URLs for the best-selling books on Amazon.